Home

 Also, not having a risk factor does not mean that an individual will not get the condition.
 It is always important to discuss the effect of risk factors with your healthcare provider.

-• Prolonged bleeding
+• Prolonged partial thromboplastin time

 • Hematuria

-How is Acquired Hemophilia A Diagnosed?
+How is Acquired Hemophilia Diagnosed?

 • Complete physical examination